nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 </tbody>
 </table>

-<span class="wysiwyg-color-black">This confirms our assumption of
-wall-time scaling linearly with number of iterations.
-However, peak memory usage appears unchanged.</span>
+This confirms our assumption of wall-time scaling linearly with number of iterations.
+However, peak memory usage appears unchanged.

-<span class="wysiwyg-color-black">Extrapolating from this data, we can
-estimate the full 60,000 iterations will take 12 times longer than 5,000 iterations or about 40 minutes.</span>
+Extrapolating from this data, we can estimate the full 60,000 iterations will take 12 times longer than 5,000 iterations or about 40 minutes.

 But suppose we need a result more quickly than that.
 We are currently using 4 CPU cores, but what if we used more?
 Could we speed up our job